shahzadafaisal6/VS-Code-Installer/README.md

 2. Detect if VS Code is already installed
 3. Provide options to install or uninstall
 4. Handle the process automatically with proper error handling
+5. Guide you on how to open VS Code after installation

 ## Logging